 Tel: (575) 646-4403

-Joseph Gutierrez, is a third year undergraduate, double-majoring in Counseling & Community Psychology and Journalism & Mass Communications with foci in news editorial and photojournalism at New Mexico State University, maintaing a 3.3 GPA.
+Joseph Gutierrez, is a third year undergraduate, double-majoring in Counseling & Community Psychology and Journalism & Mass Communications with foci in news editorial and public relations at New Mexico State University, maintaing a 3.3 GPA.
 Joseph graduated from Santa Teresa High School in 2010 and from Anamarc College in 2011 as Valedictorian with a certification in Professional Medical Coding.
 He previously served as Representative of the Garcia Hall Council within the Resident Hall Association and was a member of the SSS TRiO Program at New Mexico State University.
 Today, he holds many positions around campus including the position as a Presidential Ambassador to the University, Student Ambassador for the College of Education, a College of Education Mentor, and as an Office Assistant for the Department of Journalism and Mass Communications within the College of Arts & Sciences.

 Tel: (575) 646-1034